Pairing and connecting with an iPhone

 Enter pairing mode on this headset.

-When you pair a 2nd or subsequent device (the headset has pairing information for other devices), press and hold the button for about 7 seconds.
+When you pair a second or subsequent device (the headset has pairing information for other devices), press and hold the (power) button for about 7 seconds.

-Check that the blue indicator repeatedly flashes 2 times in a row.
-You will hear a voice guidance “Bluetooth pairing”.
+Check that the indicator (blue) repeatedly flashes twice in a row.
+You will hear the voice guidance say, “Bluetooth pairing”.

 Unlock the screen of the iPhone if it is locked.